RF over glass DOCSIS via optical fiber

 Thanks to the remote control standardized acording to IEC60728-

-14 most problems that occur during installation or while in operation
+14 most problems that occur during installation or while in

-can be analyzed and fixed remotely.
+operation can be analyzed and fixed remotely.

 Efficient costs

-The total cost of the IEC based management for RFoG fiber nodes
+The total cost of the IEC based management for RFoG fiber

-methods of fiber node monitoring using HMS.
+standardized methods of fiber node monitoring using HMS.

 Always-on option

-seamlessly in point-to-point operation and no on-site
+be used seamlessly in point-to-point operation and no on-site

 reconfiguration or exchange of the fiber node is required.